 If you are interested in joining us, we warmly welcome you to visit the school and discuss the values and ethos we share at Watling Lower School.

-For children starting school in the Reception year in September 2021, we are holding an Open Afternoon and an Open Evening in the Autumn Term (please check back for a date in September 2020).
-Both meetings will give you the chance to hear about the ethos of our school from our Head teacher; to learn about how we teach in the Reception class from our Early Years leader; see around the classroom and outdoor space that we offer and to ask any questions that you may have.
-A tour of the whole school will be offered on the Open Afternoon only.
+For children starting school in the Reception year in September 2023, we will be holding an Open Event in the Autumn term.
+Please check back in September for more details.
+Our Open meetings will give you the chance to hear about the ethos of our school from our Head teacher; to learn about how we teach in the Reception class from our Early Years leader; see around the classroom and outdoor space that we offer and to ask any questions that you may have.

 If you decide that you would like to apply for a place, please note that all admissions are dealt with through Central Bedfordshire Council and not through the school directly.

 To apply for a place, please use the following link Central Bedfordshire School Admissions or call 0300 300 8037.

 All admission decisions are made by the Local Authority and the school has no influence in the decisions made.
 Please note: children already attending our nursery are not automatically offered entry to our Reception year and so it is very important that you apply for a place at our the school.
 The criteria that the council use to make their decisions are set out in our Admissions Criteria (see link above).
 In the event that we are oversubscribed, the following criteria will be used:

 1) All ‘looked after’ children or children who were previously ‘looked after’

 4) Children in living in the catchment area with siblings at the school

 5) Children living in the catchment area